beatyt/chrome-extension-rollbar/README.md

 # Known Issues

-Throws errors due to running on every page, but `host_permissions` in the manifest should be preventing this
+- Throws errors due to running on every page, but `host_permissions` in the manifest should be preventing this
+- Cannot resize horizontally -- has to do with table width but it has not been a big enough issue to work with yet